walkymatt/pollen/README.md

 Pollen may behave oddly with some multiple screen setups, and performance may be impaired since a separate copy is run for each screen.
 You may prefer to have Pollen render only to your main screen, leaving all other screens blank; hence the checkbox in the configuration dialog.

 ## Credits
-As mentioned above, Monroe Williams suggested the Skip pixels near background behaviour.
+Richard Hallas nudged me to update for Catalina.
+Monroe Williams suggested the Skip pixels near background behaviour.
 Brian Ramagli (aka Sky Hawk) at [HKA Software][hka] helped improve the drawing code.

   [pollen]:  http://walkytalky.net/software/pollen/
   [hka]: http://www.hkasoftware.com